Going to the dentist can feel like a nightmare for some patients. But if you put off dental care, you may develop serious health conditions.

 How do I get started?

 Our friendly staff is waiting to hear from you.
 First, we need to gather some information regarding your health.
 Then we’ll discuss your specific needs and desires.
-Once you’ve talked with our caring dental professionals, you will understand sedation dentistry is the best solution for your dentist office fears.
+Once you’ve talked with the dental professionals at our Charlotte practice, you can decide if sedation is right for you.